pradeep3sep/interviewquestion/README dsa.md

 > ### Subsequence & Substring

-**Main defination of Subsequence** of "abc" are  a, b, c, ab, bc, ac, abc.
-Keep in mind order matter because "ca" is not a subsequence\
-count of subsequence is 2^n, where n is length of string.

 **Substring** - All characters in substring appear `consecutively` in the original string. eg `"abcdef"`, `abc` and `def` are `substring`.